 Recovering a lost boat or paddle can be difficult here.
 Sending your most experienced member first is probably wise so they can wait below and help with recovery.
 I have seen unmanned boats washed into and thru the Graveyard during higher water.

 The next 200 yards are known as the Graveyard.
 This is probably due to the abundance of large rocks rising from the river rather than the deadliness of the section.
 This is a fun and difficult run.
-Seeing people successfully run Squaw Rock and then loose control in the graveyard is not unusual.
+Seeing people successfully run Frog Woman rapid and then loose control in the graveyard is not unusual.
 It involves a sustained series of difficult maneuvers and drops.
 The most likely problem is broaching your boat sideways against one of the many rocks.